01 of 10

 Make Tiki Puppets

-Set up a craft station where kids can make their own Tiki puppets out of brown paper bags.
+Set up a craft station where kids can make Tiki puppets out of brown paper bags.
 Have a number of plain, brown paper bags and an assortment of pre-cut craft foam, colored paper, colored feathers, and other accessories that can be glued to the bags to create facial features, hair, and face paint.

 06 of 10